Rruvri/Hub2/README.txt

 -> Memos
     -> Started basic implementation
+        + There's a bug with view fn, check about changing class methods -> It's menu_hold was missing, but this feels messy so have a look

     !
 Add a 'shorthand' toggle for collections such as grocery lists, that would never need additional notes

     ! add a sublist/ extended notes feature that would align with e.g. translating this README into a memos (task) list